 Food safety is a growing demand from an increasingly informed consumer and a need that has become more urgent with the relentless international trade expansion.
-Check out the first part of this series, where we discussed at length the importance of Food Safety and why it is the need of the hour.
 With the wave of health problems unleashed by the COVID-19 pandemic, food brands’ challenge is to guarantee food safety and good practices in their supply chain, and the only way to do so is through food traceability.
-Read on to learn all you should know about food traceability and why it is the only way to ensure food safety in today’s world.

 How many times have you stopped to read the information on a product label?
 A few years ago, only a handful of people did, particularly those with medical conditions that prevent them from consuming certain ingredients or those who follow a particular diet and for whom this habit represents a necessity.